-Flume has spent the beginning of 2014 touring internationally, including stops at Coachella and Lollapalooza in South America.
+Flume began 2014 touring internationally, including stops at Coachella and Lollapalooza in South America.
 His packed out sets at Coachella Week 1 and 2 gave fans their first taste of the long anticipated collaboration with Lorde – a huge remix of ‘Tennis Court’, which was then released on April 24, 2014 initiating an all -out frenzy on the Internet.
-Having released a virally popular re-work of Chet Faker’s ‘Gold’, Flume returns to North America in July for a massive headline tour, selling out 3 Terminal 5 shows in NYC, 3 Club Nokias in LA, plus Lollapalooza and a couple of Mad Decent Block Party slots.
-The tour continues to the UK and Europe for a run of festivals including Reading, Leeds, Rock En Seine and Pukkelpop.
+Having released a virally popular re-work of Chet Faker’s ‘Gold’, Flume returns to North America in July for a massive headline tour, selling out 3 Terminal 5 shows in NYC, 3 Club Nokias in LA – where he premiered his dark, epic 10-minute remix of Arcade Fire’s ‘Afterlife’ – plus Lollapalooza and a couple of Mad Decent Block Party slots.
+The tour continued to the UK and Europe for a run of festivals including Reading, Leeds, Pukkelpop, Dockville and a massive headline set at Rock En Seine to over 40 000 fans.

 “It looks as if Flume may have to start getting used to being the centre of attention.” – 4/5 THE GUARDIAN